-Throughout the reporting year Authority Officers have engaged extensively in a wide range of nationally coordinated work streams including joint training and joint intelligence gathering through the national Association of IFCAs, the national IFCA Chief Officers Group, the national IFCA Technical Advisory Group and the National Inshore Marine Enforcement Group.
+Throughout the reporting year

+Authority Officers have engaged

+extensively in a wide range of

+nationally coordinated work

+streams including joint training and

+joint intelligence gathering through

+the National Association of IFCAs, the

+National IFCA Chief Officers Group,

+the National IFCA Technical Advisory

+Group and the National Inshore

+Marine Enforcement Group.

-The IFCA and its principl partners will have a clear understanding of the roles and responsibilities.
-Memoranda of Understanding with MMO, Natural England, Environment Agency and CEFAS will be maintained.
+The IFCA and its principle partners will have a clear understanding of the roles and responsibilities.

+Memoranda of Understanding (MoU) with MMO, Natural England, Environment Agency and Centre for Environment, Fisheries and Aquaculture Services (CEFAS) will be maintained.

 The IFCA will have reviewed all of its MoUs by 31 March each year.
 There will be a clear plan in place to update MoUs where necessary, to an agreed standard.

-The national Association of IFCAs supports the regular review of MoUs with partner organisations.
+The National Association of IFCAs supports the regular review of MoUs with partner organisations.